markschaake/sprest/README.md

 Provides [ReactiveMongo](http://reactivemongo.org/) DAO implementation.

 ## SBT ##
-Sprest is published to Bintray and is available on JCenter.
+Sprest is published to Bintray for scala 2.10 and 2.11, and is available on JCenter.
 To use it, add on of the following resolvers:

     resolvers += Resolver.bintrayRepo("markschaake", "maven")
     -- or --